 Clean Your Gutters Regularly

-In addition to trimming the branches around your roof, you should also clean your gutters.
+In addition to trimming the branches around your roof, clean your gutters.
 Debris trapped in your gutters can also hold moisture that will eventually allow moss and algae to grow.

 Talk to Professional Roofers about Zinc Strips